What data is stored

 - Pusher (Socket connection for app open requests to dashboard module)

 Data retention schedule

-All the request's data in in is kept for 6 months.
+All the request's data is kept for 6 months.

-The Backend users information are soft deleted, so the above specified data are not deleted fully, but only marked as unavailable.
+The Backend users information is soft deleted, so the above specified data is not deleted fully, but only marked as unavailable.